Gold prices steady amid Fed rate cut hopes; Trump-Putin talks awaited

-Trump announces ‘massive’ Japan trade deal with 15% tariffs
+Trump announces ‘massive’ Japan trade deal

-Trump said that Japan will invest $550 billion in the United States, and will also open its markets to bringing in more American automobiles and agricultural products, especially rice.
+Trump also said that Japan will invest $550 billion in the United States, and will also open its markets to bringing in more American automobiles and agricultural products, especially rice.

 Trump’s announcement highlights some progress in Washington towards reaching trade deals before an August 1 deadline for the imposition of the president’s tariffs.